orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/01-Open Position.md

     ```
 6. **Submit Transaction**: Include the generated instructions in a Solana transaction and send it to the network using the Solana SDK.
 Ensure that you have enough of both Token A and Token B as calculated in the quote, or the transaction will fail.

+> ⚠️ You cannot use `openPositionInstructions()` on Splash Pools, as this function is specifically for Concentrated Liquidity Pools.

 ## 3. Usage examples

 ### Opening a Position in a Splash Pool

 Suppose you want to provide 1,000,000 tokens of Token A at a price of 0.0001 SOL.
 You will also need to provide 100 SOL as Token B to match the price.
-Use `openSplashPoolPositionInstructions()` to add liquidity to the pool.
+Use `openFullRangePositionInstructions()` to add liquidity to the pool.
 This approach is ideal if you are launching a new token and want to facilitate easy swaps for traders.

 ### Opening a Position in a Concentrated Liquidity Pool